federicomariamassari/udacity-sfend/projects/p2/p2-camera-based-2d-feature-tracking.md

 ### MP.8: Performance Evaluation 2

 [`performance_evaluation.xls`](https://github.com/federicomariamassari/udacity-sfend/tree/main/projects/p2/analysis) contains breakdowns of keypoint matches, per image pair and total, for both DES_BINARY and DES_HOG.
 The lists are sorted in descending order by total time, then by matching ratio (the proportion of matches over the sum of matches and non-matches).
 For SIFT (and SURF), DES_HOG is always used, even when DES_BINARY is selected.
+For this exercise, the matcher type is set to brute-force (MAT_BF) and the selector to $k$-Nearest Neighbors (with $k$ = 2), with a descriptor distance ratio of 0.8.

 Overall, DES_BINARY leads to several more feature matches (~100+ on average), showing that the Hamming distance is in general a less strict discriminant as compared to the L2-norm.
 For this reason, I will mostly focus on results from the former.